FOGTSolutions/Reddstagram/readme.md

 **Can I use any subreddit?**

- *No, you account needs to have access to it.
+ *No, your account needs to have access to it.
 Private subreddits wont work.*

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.